isomerpages/pa-cdcne/_events/Upcoming Events/OneAviation Community Fair.md

 ---
 <p>Looking for a career in aerospace and aviation?
 The <strong>OneAviation Community Fair</strong> is
 the place to connect with hiring companies offering roles in technical, operations, and corporate fields.
-Drop by <strong>Our Tampines Hub, Central Plaza on 3 April 2025</strong> for walk-in interviews and connect with industry professionals!</p>
+Register now and come down to <strong>Our Tampines Hub, Central Plaza on 3 April 2025</strong> to learn more!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/OneAviation_Community_Fair_.png">
 </div>